srinath1824/Sivoham/backend/Sivoham_MVP_Presentation.md

 **Vision**: To make authentic spiritual teachings accessible to seekers worldwide through a comprehensive digital platform that combines traditional wisdom with modern technology.

-**Mission**: Guided by Parama Pujya Sri Jeeveswara Yogi's teachings, we provide a structured, safe, and experiential approach to Kundalini awakening and spiritual growth.
+**Mission**: Guided by Parama Pujya Sree Jeeveswara Yogi's teachings, we provide a structured, safe, and experiential approach to Kundalini awakening and spiritual growth.

 ```mermaid
 mindmap